-Year Ended I December 31,
+Year Ended December 31,

 2014 2013

-(in thousa ands of €)
+(in thouse ands of €)

 Americas 25,511 24,846

 Europe 47,358 37,964

 Asia 8,486 5,912

 Total 81,355 68,722

-Revenue generated in Europe increased by $\notin 9.4$ million, or 24.7%, in the year ended December 31, 2014 compared to the year ended December 31, 2013, mainly as a result of increased revenue in our Industrial Production and 3D Printing Software segments.
-Revenue generated throughout the Americas increased by $\notin 0.7$ million, or 2.7%, in the year ended December 31, 2014 compared to the year ended December 31, 2013, primarily as a result of increased revenue in our 3D Printing Software segment.
-Revenue generated in Asia increased by $\notin 2.6$ million, or 43.5%, in the year ended December 31, 2014 compared to the year ended December 31, 2013, primarily boosted by the increased revenue in our 3D Printing Software segment.
+Revenue generated in Europe increased by &9.4 million, or 24.7%, in the year ended December 31, 2014 compared to the year ended December 31, 2013, mainly as a result of increased revenue in our Materialise Manufacturing and Materialise Software segments.
+Revenue generated throughout the Americas increased by &0.7 million, or 2.7%, in the year ended December 31, 2014 compared to the year ended December 31, 2013, primarily as a result of increased revenue in our Materialise Software segment.
+Revenue generated in Asia increased by &2.6 million, or 43.5%, in the year ended December 31, 2014 compared to the year ended December 31, 2013, primarily boosted by the increased revenue in our Materialise Software segment.

-Revenue from our 3D Printing Software segment increased from $\notin 13.4$ million in the year ended December 31, 2013 to $\notin 18.1$ million in the year ended December 31, 2014, which represented an increase of $\notin 4.7$ million, or 34.7%.
+Revenue from our Materialise Software segment increased from $\[\in \]$ 13.4 million in the year ended December 31, 2013 to $\[\in \]$ 18.1 million in the year ended December 31, 2014, which represented an increase of $\[\in \]$ 4.7 million, or 34.7%.
 This increase was mainly due to increases of sales of new software licenses (new perpetual licenses and first time annual licenses) and sales to OEMs, which increased by 47.7% and 53.8%, respectively, from the year ended December 31, 2013 to the year ended December 31, 2014.
 Over the same period, our recurring software related revenue (maintenance contracts and renewals of annual licenses) increased by 23.3% and our service revenues increased by 29.8%.
-In our 3D Printing Software segment, we consider both our first time annual licenses sales and our new perpetual license sales as important sources of potential follow on revenue.
+In our Materialise Software segment, we consider both our first time annual license sales and our new perpetual license sales as important sources of potential follow on revenue.
 Our first time annual licenses create potential for renewals, while our perpetual licenses, which are in many instances sold together with the sale of a 3D printer by a manufacturer, not only create potential for future maintenance revenue but are also an important source for follow on sales of additional software modules to the customer.
 These follow on sales are considered new software sales.

-Revenue from our Medical segment increased from $\notin 28.0$ million in the year ended December 31, 2013 to $\notin 30.0$ million in the year ended December 31, 2014, representing an increase of $\notin 2.0$ million, or 7.3%.
+Revenue from our Materialise Medical segment increased from $\[mathcal{e}\]$ 28.0 million in the year ended December 31, 2014 to $\[mathcal{e}\]$ 30.0 million in the year ended December 31, 2014, representing an increase of $\[mathcal{e}\]$ 2.0 million, or 7.3%.
 Revenue from clinical services (which is derived from the sale of clinical devices, which we bring to the market in combination with software solutions and engineering services) increased by 2.5%, while revenue from the sale of medical software and related services increased by 23.3%.
 Revenue from new medical software licenses (new perpetual licenses and first time annual licenses) and related services increased by 1.4%, while our recurring medical software related revenue (maintenance contracts and renewals of annual licenses) increased by 27.3%.
-Following the acquisition of Orthoview in the fourth quarter of 2014, an additional $\notin 0.9$ million revenue was added to the Medical segment.
+Following the acquisition of OrthoView in the fourth quarter of 2014, an additional $\[mathcal{e}\]$ 0.9 million revenue was added to the Materialise Medical segment.
 Our medical software is modular, with some modules licensed out as a perpetual license which include a maintenance scheme, while the newer modules are licensed on an annual basis.
 As of April 2014, we have adopted a new model, whereby, except for research and academic centers, our medical software will only be offered through time-based licenses (and no longer on a perpetual basis).